Top 7 Products the US Imports from Vietnam (2026 Guide for Importers)

 While the rubber market remains modest in the U.S., there are growth opportunities, particularly for processed rubber products and technical items such as hoses, belts, gaskets, and rubber parts for automotive and construction applications.

-3. Key Considerations for Exporting to the U.S. Market
+3. Key Considerations When Importing from Vietnam to the US

 3.1.
 Import Tariffs and HS Codes